Skip to main content

 • Employment Law

-• Employment Discrimination
+• Age Discrimination

 • Chen-Oster v.
 Goldman, Sachs & Co.: The plaintiffs in this class action asserted that the defendant’s promotion processes discriminated against women.
-Judge Francis supervised pretrial proceedings and issued rulings on the enforceability of arbitration clauses, the admissibility of expert opinions and class certification.
+Judge Francis supervised pretrial proceedings and issued rulings on the enforceability of arbitration clauses, the admissibility of expert opinions, and class certification.

 • United States v.
 New York City Department of Education: This action, together with related individual actions, alleged racial discrimination against teachers by the principal of a New York City school.
 Judge Francis was responsible for pretrial proceedings and recommended determinations of dispositive motions.